Sodomy law: Spain

-South Korea

-Sexual relationships between members of the same sex are legal under civilian law, but are regarded as sexual harassment in the Military Penal Code.
+Suriname

+Same-sex sexual activity has been legal in Suriname since 1869.

 Sweden

-Sweden legalized homosexuality in 1944.
-The age of consent is 15, regardless of whether the sexual act is heterosexual or homosexual, since equalization in 1978.
-The Swedish Criminal Code (SFS 1962:700), chapter six ('About Sexual Crimes'), shows gender-neutral terms and does not distinguish between sexual orientation.

-Bestiality was legalized at the same time as homosexuality, i.e. in 1944.
-It was again criminalized in 2014.
+Sweden legalised same-sex sexual activity in 1867, with the age of consent set at 18.
+In 1987, in order to combat the spread of HIV, the Riksdag passed a law against sex in gay saunas and against prostitution, but it was repealed in 2004.
+Bestiality was legalized in 1944, but it was again criminalized in 2014.
 The relevant legal provision is today found in Chapter 2, 10 § of the Swedish Animal Welfare Act of 2018: "It is forbidden to perform sexual acts with animals.
 The prohibition does not cover acts performed for veterinary reasons or in connection with breeding or for similar legitimate reasons."
-Violations of this provision is punishable with a fine or with imprisonment for a maximum of two years (Chapter 10, 2 § of the above Act).
+Violations of this provision are punishable with a fine or with imprisonment for a maximum of two years (Chapter 10, 2 § of the above Act).

+Switzerland

+Homosexuality was decriminalized in some places within Switzerland before 1942, but not in all Switzerland until 1942.

 Taiwan

 Explicit prohibitions of "consenting ji jian (雞姦; sodomy)" were abolished around 1912, when the Republic of China was established.
 The criminal code contained no provisions prohibiting consensual same-sex sexual activity between adults.
 Despite the decriminalization, LGBT people were often harassed and detained under general public order laws.
 These laws were repealed during the transition to democracy in 1991.

-In Taiwan, the Criminal Code of the Republic of China officially focusing on sexual assaults.
-Article 10 defines anal intercourse to be a form of sexual intercourse, along with vaginal and oral intercourse.
-Article 277 set the age of consent at 16.
-Child and Youth Sexual Transaction Prevention Act Article 22 make it a criminal offense to engage in sexual contact with minors.
+Tajikistan

+Same-sex sexual activity has been legal in Tajikistan since May 1998.

+The age of consent in Tajikistan is 16, regardless of gender or sexual orientation.